```html AISS — Knowledge

 • Templates for evaluation and monitoring frameworks (KPIs, agreements, cadence)

-• Infographics / one-pagers to align stakeholders quickly
+• Infographics and visual one-pagers to align stakeholders quickly

 • Examples of governance agreements (roles, ownership, risks)